junaidi-shumaz/EzeeChat/README.md

 As of now application support realtime text chatting where a user can register, login and initiate live chatting with the users available over firebase database.

+##Technology Stack:
-Technology Stack: Firebase, Swift Programming 4 and Xcode 9.X
+Firebase, Swift Programming 4 and Xcode 9.X

+##Usage Instructions & Features
 To get start with this app, user has to register and signin to the system.
 This involves leveraging firebase authentication mechanism to allow user to login to the application.
 Login screen contains toggle button to switch over login screen and registration screen.
 Main controller screen will fetch users from firebase database involved in chat.
 It also has a logout feature which directly takes user back to the login screen.